juliendenize/torchaug/speed_comparison.md

 Input `torch.randn(B, 3, 224, 224)`.
 In our script B=64.

-Time in ms averaged on 100 runs for Torchvision and Torchaug.

 Using Torchvision, to have random call on each element of a batch, one has to iterate over the elements of the batch as the following:
 ```python
 import torchvision.transforms as transforms